hacktifytechnologies/RB-Range2/AD-DEPENDENCIES-SPEC.md

 It is split into two sections:

 - **Section A - What You Must Build:** Everything the AD zone teammate must implement so that the ranges connect correctly and challenge artefacts are consistent.
-- **Section B - What You Must Provide Back to Us:** The specific values, credentials, and artefacts the AD zone must send back to the RNG-IT-02 and RNG-IT-01 teams so we can plant them correctly in our machines.
+- **Section B - What You Must Provide Back to Us:** The specific values, credentials, and artefacts the AD zone must have so we can plant them correctly in our machines.

 ---